vanyasem/InfANT/README.md

  * Optimize scanning on high-end machines
  * Add real-time protection (detect new drives, detect opened binaries, etc.)
  * Separate GUI and libs in 2 different packages (so it will be easy to merge it into something else)
- * Make a Russian localization (and a way for you to easily push your own translations)
  * ?Switch to MD5 and add some databases
  * ?Add autostart with Windows